Search results

 Affirming a disjunct is a fallacy.
 The formal fallacy of affirming a disjunct also known as the fallacy of the alternative disjunct or a false exclusionary disjunct occurs when a deductive argument takes the following logical form: [1] A or B A Therefore, not B. Or in logical operators:

 In the law of contracts, the mirror image rule, also referred to as an unequivocal and absolute acceptance requirement, states that an offer must be accepted exactly with no modifications.
-[1] The offeror is the master of their own offer.
+[1] The offeror is the master of his own offer.

 Accord and satisfaction is a contract law concept about the purchase of the release from a debt obligation.
 It is one of the methods by which parties to a contract may terminate their agreement.
 The release is completed by the transfer of valuable consideration that must not be the actual performance of the obligation itself.
 [1]